 Have you painstakingly created the perfect workout schedule for yourself?
 Do you head to the gym faithfully and perform all the reps without cheating?
 Now, despite all of this do you find yourself unable to gain muscle mass as quickly or as well as you like?

 After months of continuing this way, it is natural to want to give up.
 This is especially if you have to see other people get gains without as much effort.
 Now, what you may not have stopped to think about, however, is how your lifestyle may be affecting all your efforts at the gym.
 After all, you do spend most of your time with a completely different mindset than inside the gym.
 So, although you may not realize it, you could be compromising yourself in your daily life.
 With this in mind, let’s take a look at some of the things that could be messing with you gaining muscle.
 This will give you the chance to make the necessary changes immediately and finally get those results that you were hoping for.

 What are Your Extracurricular Activities Like?

-If you are someone who loves staying active, there is a good chance that you play sports during your free time.
+Know what to eat to gain muscle – If you are someone who loves staying active, there is a good chance that you play sports during your free time.
 Maybe it’s a quick pick up game of basketball or maybe you’re a permanent fixture on a football field.
 While this may seem like you are actually boosting your body’s ability to build muscle, the opposite is actually what’s true.
 This is because when you break it down, most sports are largely cardiovascular activities.

 Now, even if you’re sticking to a proper protein regimen, you are probably only taking your gym workouts into consideration.
 Therefore, you’re burning extra calories out on the court or field which means that your body taps into your muscles for additional supplies of energy.
 There is also the fact that in order for your muscles to grow, they must first be able to rest.
 So, if you are lifting, working out, and playing sports, your muscles are simply not given the chance to do so.